artefactory/redis-team-THM/blog/content/04_redis-saturn.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uS9ZGi8RyPM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Blog posts were also helpful in understanding how RediSearch could be used, [Ed Sandoval's LinkedIn activity feed](https://www.linkedin.com/in/edsandovaluk/) had was a mine of information and helped us find the most relevant blog posts.
+Blog posts were also helpful in understanding how RediSearch could be used, [Ed Sandoval's LinkedIn activity feed](https://www.linkedin.com/in/edsandovaluk/) had been a mine of information and helped us find the most relevant blog posts.

 ## Saturn Cloud

 The first resource that was available was [Saturn Cloud](https://saturncloud.io).
-Saturn Cloud provides an environment where data science teams can contribute on managed Jupyter Notebook, and also use powerful servers with lots of RAM, CPUs, and GPUs to perform their compute workfloads.
+Saturn Cloud provides an environment where data science teams can contribute on managed Jupyter Notebook, and also use powerful servers with lots of RAM, CPUs, and GPUs to perform their compute workloads.
 It has services to run notebooks, jobs, and APIs with very little setup.

 You can sign up and [try it for free](https://app.community.saturnenterprise.io/auth/hosted-registration).
-Once this is done you, can create resources and user [recipes](https://saturncloud.io/docs/using-saturn-cloud/recipes/) which are infrastructure as code-like templates to quickstart your configuration.
+Once this is done you, can create resources and user [recipes](https://saturncloud.io/docs/using-saturn-cloud/recipes/) which are infrastructure as code-like templates to quick start your configuration.

 <div align="center">
     <img src="{static}/images/configure_saturn.png" width=500>